open-resources/stats_bank/content/public/005.Foundations for inference/openstax_C8_Q23_to_Q37/openstax_C8_Q23_to_Q37.md

     weight: 1
 myst:
   substitutions:
-    params_vars_title: Foothill College Student Age
-    params_x_bar: 29.4
-    params_sigma: 16.2
-    params_sample_size: 22
-    params_alpha: 0.05
-    params_alpha_one_tail: 0.025
-    params_confidence: 95
-    params_z_score: 1.96
-    params_ebm: 6.769549145723342
-    params_fake_sample_size: 66
-    params_fake_confidence: 90
-    params_part4_ans1_value: The mean age of a sample of 22 Foothill College Students
-    params_part4_ans1_feedback: Nice work!
-    params_part4_ans2_value: The most frequent age of a sample of 22 Foothill College Students
-    params_part4_ans2_feedback: Please try again
-    params_part4_ans3_value: The mean age of all Foothill College Students
-    params_part4_ans3_feedback: Please try again!
-    params_part4_ans4_value: The mean age of a Foothill College Students
-    params_part4_ans4_feedback: Please try again!
-    params_part6_ans1_value: 'Yes'
-    params_part6_ans1_feedback: Nice work!
-    params_part6_ans2_value: 'No'
-    params_part6_ans2_feedback: Please try again
-    params_part11_CI: null
-    params_part12_option1_name: alpha-correct
-    params_part12_option1_value: $\frac{\alpha}{2} = 0.025$
-    params_part12_option2_value: $\alpha = 0.05$
-    params_part12_option3_value: $\alpha = 0.025$
-    params_part12_option4_value: $\frac{\alpha}2 = 0.05$
-    params_part12_option5_value: '0.97'
-    params_part12_option6_value: 95%
-    params_part12_option7_value: '6.77'
-    params_part12_statement1_value: a?
-    params_part12_statement1_matches: '0.95'
-    params_part12_statement2_value: b?
-    params_part12_statement2_matches: alpha-correct
-    params_part12_statement3_value: c?
-    params_part12_statement3_matches: alpha-correct
-    params_part12_statement4_value: d?
-    params_part12_statement4_matches: '22.63'
-    params_part12_statement5_value: e?
-    params_part12_statement5_matches: '29.40'
-    params_part12_statement6_value: f?
-    params_part12_statement6_matches: '36.17'
-    params_part13_ans1_value: We are 95% confident that the true mean age for Winter Foothill College students is between (lower_bound) and (upper_bound).
-    params_part13_ans1_feedback: Nice work!
-    params_part13_ans2_value: We are 95% confident that the true mean age for Winter Foothill College students is no less than (lower_bound).
-    params_part13_ans2_feedback: Please try again!
-    params_part13_ans3_value: We are 95% confident that the true mean age for Winter Foothill College students is no more than (upper_bound).
-    params_part13_ans3_feedback: Please try again!
-    params_part13_ans4_value: We are 95% confident that the true mean age for Winter Foothill College students is 29.4.
-    params_part13_ans4_feedback: Please try again!
-    params_part13_ans5_value: The true mean age for Winter Foothill College students is between (lower_bound) and (upper_bound).
-    params_part13_ans5_feedback: Please try again!
-    params_part13_ans6_value: The true mean age for Winter Foothill College students is no less than (lower_bound).
-    params_part13_ans6_feedback: Please try again!
-    params_part13_ans7_value: The true mean age for Winter Foothill College students is no more than (upper_bound).
-    params_part13_ans7_feedback: Please try again!
-    params_part14_ans1_value: The error bound for the mean would decrease because as the sample size increases, you need less area under the normal curve (which translates into a smaller interval) to capture the true population mean.
-    params_part14_ans1_feedback: Nice work!
-    params_part14_ans2_value: The error bound for the mean would increase because as the sample size decreases, you need more area under the normal curve (which translates into a larger interval) to capture the true population mean.
-    params_part14_ans2_feedback: Please try again!
-    params_part14_ans3_value: The error bound for the mean would decrease because as the sample size increases, you need more area under the normal curve (which translates into a larger interval) to capture the true population mean.
-    params_part14_ans3_feedback: Please try again!
-    params_part14_ans4_value: The error bound for the mean would increase because as the sample size decreases, you need less area under the normal curve (which translates into a smaller interval) to capture the true population mean.
-    params_part14_ans4_feedback: Please try again!
-    params_part15_ans1_value: The error bound for the mean would decrease because as the CL decreases, you need less area under the normal curve (which translates into a smaller interval) to capture the true population mean.
-    params_part15_ans1_feedback: Nice work!
-    params_part15_ans2_value: The error bound for the mean would increase because as the CL increases, you need more area under the normal curve (which translates into a larger interval) to capture the true population mean.
-    params_part15_ans2_feedback: Please try again!
-    params_part15_ans3_value: The error bound for the mean would decrease because as the CL decreases, you need more area under the normal curve (which translates into a larger interval) to capture the true population mean.
-    params_part15_ans3_feedback: Please try again!
-    params_part15_ans4_value: The error bound for the mean would increase because as the CL increases, you need less area under the normal curve (which translates into a smaller interval) to capture the true population mean.
-    params_part15_ans4_feedback: Please try again!
+    params:
+      vars:
+        title: Foothill College Student Age
+      x_bar: 29.3
+      sigma: 14.7
+      sample_size: 23
+      alpha: 0.01
+      alpha_one_tail: 0.005
+      confidence: 99
+      z_score: 2.58
+      ebm: 7.908117667528619
+      fake_sample_size: 12
+      fake_confidence: 95
+      part4:
+        ans1:
+          value: The mean age of a sample of 23 Foothill College Students
+          feedback: Nice work!
+        ans2:
+          value: The most frequent age of a sample of 23 Foothill College Students
+          feedback: Please try again
+        ans3:
+          value: The mean age of all Foothill College Students
+          feedback: Please try again!
+        ans4:
+          value: The mean age of a Foothill College Students
+          feedback: Please try again!
+      part6:
+        ans1:
+          value: 'Yes'
+          feedback: Nice work!
+        ans2:
+          value: 'No'
+          feedback: Please try again
+      part11_CI: null
+      part12:
+        option1:
+          name: alpha-correct
+          value: $\frac{\alpha}{2} = 0.005$
+        option2:
+          value: $\alpha = 0.01$
+        option3:
+          value: $\alpha = 0.005$
+        option4:
+          value: $\frac{\alpha}2 = 0.01$
+        option5:
+          value: '0.99'
+        option6:
+          value: 99%
+        option7:
+          value: '7.91'
+        statement1:
+          value: a?
+          matches: '0.99'
+        statement2:
+          value: b?
+          matches: alpha-correct
+        statement3:
+          value: c?
+          matches: alpha-correct
+        statement4:
+          value: d?
+          matches: '21.39'
+        statement5:
+          value: e?
+          matches: '29.30'
+        statement6:
+          value: f?
+          matches: '37.21'
+      part13:
+        ans1:
+          value: We are 99% confident that the true mean age for Winter Foothill College students is between (lower_bound) and (upper_bound).
+          feedback: Nice work!
+        ans2:
+          value: We are 99% confident that the true mean age for Winter Foothill College students is no less than (lower_bound).
+          feedback: Please try again!
+        ans3:
+          value: We are 99% confident that the true mean age for Winter Foothill College students is no more than (upper_bound).
+          feedback: Please try again!
+        ans4:
+          value: We are 99% confident that the true mean age for Winter Foothill College students is 29.3.
+          feedback: Please try again!
+        ans5:
+          value: The true mean age for Winter Foothill College students is between (lower_bound) and (upper_bound).
+          feedback: Please try again!
+        ans6:
+          value: The true mean age for Winter Foothill College students is no less than (lower_bound).
+          feedback: Please try again!
+        ans7:
+          value: The true mean age for Winter Foothill College students is no more than (upper_bound).
+          feedback: Please try again!
+      part14:
+        ans1:
+          value: The error bound for the mean would decrease because as the sample size increases, you need less area under the normal curve (which translates into a smaller interval) to capture the true population mean.
+          feedback: Please try again!
+        ans2:
+          value: The error bound for the mean would increase because as the sample size decreases, you need more area under the normal curve (which translates into a larger interval) to capture the true population mean.
+          feedback: Nice work!
+        ans3:
+          value: The error bound for the mean would decrease because as the sample size increases, you need more area under the normal curve (which translates into a larger interval) to capture the true population mean.
+          feedback: Please try again!
+        ans4:
+          value: The error bound for the mean would increase because as the sample size decreases, you need less area under the normal curve (which translates into a smaller interval) to capture the true population mean.
+          feedback: Please try again!
+      part15:
+        ans1:
+          value: The error bound for the mean would decrease because as the CL decreases, you need less area under the normal curve (which translates into a smaller interval) to capture the true population mean.
+          feedback: Nice work!
+        ans2:
+          value: The error bound for the mean would increase because as the CL increases, you need more area under the normal curve (which translates into a larger interval) to capture the true population mean.
+          feedback: Please try again!
+        ans3:
+          value: The error bound for the mean would decrease because as the CL decreases, you need more area under the normal curve (which translates into a larger interval) to capture the true population mean.
+          feedback: Please try again!
+        ans4:
+          value: The error bound for the mean would increase because as the CL increases, you need less area under the normal curve (which translates into a smaller interval) to capture the true population mean.
+          feedback: Please try again!
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 The mean age for all Foothill College students for a recent Fall term was 33.2.
-The population standard deviation has been pretty consistent at {{ params_sigma }}.
+The population standard deviation has been pretty consistent at {{ params.sigma }}.
 Suppose that {{ params.sample_size }} Winter students were randomly selected.
 The mean age for the sample was {{ params.x_bar }}.
 We are interested in the true mean age for Winter Foothill College students.
 Let $X$ = the age of a Winter Foothill College student.

-*For parts 8 through 15, you'll be asked to construct a {{ params_confidence }}% Confidence Interval for the true mean age of Winter Foothill College students by working out then answering the next seven exercises.*
+*For parts 8 through 15, you'll be asked to construct a {{ params.confidence }}% Confidence Interval for the true mean age of Winter Foothill College students by working out then answering the next seven exercises.*

 ## Part 1